sekouperry/wrestling-api/README.md

 npm run start
 ```

 3. Open [http://localhost:8000/news](http://localhost:8000/news) with your browser to see the results of the scrape in your terminal.
-You can also used certain paramters to get news from individual sources.